iJackUA/rwdtow/_posts/1970-01-01-metaprogramming.md

 order: 80
 ---

-Metaprogramming is a special feature of some language (Ruby is one of them) to make dynamic code definition in runtime.
+Metaprogramming is a special feature of some languages (Ruby is one of them) to make dynamic code definition in runtime.
 When code generates code.
 This is responsible for a lot of Rails "magic", for example: `some_route_path` helpers, ActiveRecord `find_by_%attr_name%`.

 At first look it seems like an awesome feature, until it is misused (unfortunately most of the time it is).
 The downsides of metaprogramming are: